-One of the most classic preschool themes used (usually) at the start of the year is All About Me and this year I will be releasing an All About Me Thematic Unit ( soon… very soon) for the fall but I wanted to share this self portrait preschool craft now because I just couldn’t wait!
+One of the most classic themes used in kindergarten and preschool classrooms at the start of the year is All About Me.
+New friends and old learn about themselves and each other, about similarities and differences as they build their unique classroom community with their classmates.
+My All About Me Thematic Unit is a great place to get All About Me lesson plans for preschool and kindergarten but I wanted to share this self portrait preschool craft now because I just don’t want you to have to wait to buy the thematic unit.
 Patience is something I have in heaps for children but not for this.
-I just love this preschool craft and have to share.
+I just love this all about me preschool craft.

 The beauty of exploring all about me early in the school year is that as children explore the theme, you get to know more about them and their families as well.
 Yay for deeper connections!
 After doing this theme following it up with a unit about families just makes sense.
 Check out our mini-unit all about families here.